-Possible Cause: The agents aren't functioning properly.

-Action: Make sure the MTA and POA are configured correctly and are running.
-See "Message Transfer

-Agent" and "Post Office Agent" in the GroupWise 6.5 Administration Guide.

-Possible Cause: The move hasn't been completed yet.
+- Possible Cause: The agents aren't functioning properly. - Action: Make sure the MTA and POA are configured correctly and are running.
+See "Message Transfer Agent" and "Post Office Agent" in the GroupWise 7 Administration Guide. - Possible Cause: The move hasn't been completed yet.

 Action: If you are moving a user from one domain to another, view the pending operations to see if the operation is complete.
-See "Pending Operations" in "System" in the GroupWise 6.5
+See "Pending Operations" in "System" in the GroupWise 7 Administration Guide.

-Administration Guide.
 You can also use the Move User Status utility to watch the progress of user moves.
-See "Monitoring User Move Status" in "Users" in the Group Wise 6.5 Administration
+See "Monitoring User Move Status" in "Users" in the GroupWise 7 Administration Guide.

-Possible Cause: The move failed.

-Action: Check the MTA and POA log files to see if the process failed.
-If so, repeat the move.

-Possible Cause: There is insufficient disk space in the destination post office.

-Action: Verify the post office to which you are moving the user has sufficient free disk space.
+- Possible Cause: The move failed. - Action: Check the MTA and POA log files to see if the process failed.
+If so, repeat the move. - Possible Cause: There is insufficient disk space in the destination post office. - Action: Verify that the post office to which you are moving the user has sufficient free disk space.

-NDS Objects Aren't Linking to GroupWise Objects
+eDirectory Objects Aren't Linking to GroupWise Objects

-Problem: In ConsoleOne, eDirectory objects are not linking successfully to GroupWise objects.

-Action: Record the conditions under which you encountered the problem.
-For technical services, see
+- Problem: In ConsoleOne, eDirectory objects are not linking successfully to GroupWise objects. - Action: Record the conditions under which you encountered the problem.
+See Novell[®] Support (http://support.novell.com).

-Novell® Support (http://support.novell.com).